lavender9527/OGNet/README.md

 ## MNIST training and testing details
 The [models provided](https://drive.google.com/drive/folders/1onNezvWJCfaKndvzOc3CXXnNidjosVvn?usp=sharing) are trained on the training set of '0' class in MNIST dataset.
 For evaluation, the test dataset [provided](https://drive.google.com/drive/folders/1Cj28-1aV4AXtdm9j_CEs3UArLodc0GY4?usp=sharing) contains all test images from class '0' as inliers, whereas 100 images each from all other classes as outliers.

+## Updates

+[17.6.2020] For the time being, test code (and some trained models) are being made available.
+Training code will be uploaded in some time.

+[05.3.2021] A mockup training code is uploaded which can be used for training and evaluation of the model.

 For any queries, please feel free to contact Zaigham through mzz . pieas @ gmail . com